-The cheapest full coverage car insurance policies are from Esurance, Geico and USAA, according to WalletHub’s analysis of 17 major insurers.
-They are the best car insurance companies for full coverage because they combine low costs, lots of available discounts, and high customer satisfaction.
+The cheapest full coverage car insurance policies are from Esurance, Geico and Mercury, according to WalletHub’s analysis of 17 major insurers.
+They are the cheapest car insurance companies for full coverage as they tend to offer full coverage premiums that are cheaper than the average car insurance company.

 Cheapest Full Coverage Car Insurance